mandresp/prework-study-guide/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-    - My motivation for creating this project was to give myself a source of information from which to pull from when studying.
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")\
-    - This project was built in order to teach me the fundamentals of coding as well as create a study guide that I will be able to use during the bootcamp.
+My motivation for creating this project was to give myself a source of information from which to pull from when studying.
+This project was built in order to teach me the fundamentals of coding as well as create a study guide that I will be able to use during the bootcamp.
+This project solves the issue of not having a roadmap for success during this bootcamp.
+I learned how to apply HTML, CSS, and JavaScript in VSC in order to create my own website that can be used as a study guide.
-- What problem does it solve?
-    - This project solves the issue of not having a roadmap for success during this bootcamp.
-- What did you learn?
-    - I learned how to apply HTML, CSS, and JavaScript in VSC in order to create my own website that can be used as a study guide.

 ## Installation